andreswebs/kali-ec2-lab/README.md

    ./create-key-pair
    ```

-4. edit the `instance.json` file to add the properties:
+4. edit the `instance.json` file to add the property:

 - `ImageId`: the Kali AMI ID (from **Pre-requisites**)
-- `SecurityGroups[0]`: the security group ID
 - also remove the `DryRun` property

 5. create an EC2 instance: